 This trek is an extraordinary opportunity for acclimatization and appreciation of nature and culture.
 Enjoy the most with your visit to the market and ruins of Chinchero.
 Then, a moderate walk down will take you through farmland to the legendary Sacred Valley of the Incas.

-Are you looking for a taste of the ” Real Perú “?
-So, this day trip is perfect for you.
+Are you looking for a taste of the “real” Peru?
+Then, this day trip is perfect for you!
 Leave behind the typical tourist circuits and join this off-the-beaten-path, where you can time travel from pre-Incan civilizations to contemporary Andean life in the highlands, to the ultra-modern brewpub!

 A long, long time ago, the Incas transported stones from the quarry to the village using this same path that you will follow.
 Along your way, you can appreciate how the cut stones remain in the quarry.
-Plus on our Cachicata Inca Quarry trail, you can hike to Inti Punku (Sun Gate) while you enjoy a remarkable view of Mt Veronica.
+Plus on our Inca Quarry trail, you can hike to Inti Punku (Sun Gate – no, not that one) while you enjoy a remarkable views of Mt.
+Veronica.

 Cultural Immersion Sacred Valley Tours from Cusco